mlswg/mls-architecture/draft-ietf-mls-architecture.md

-Even though they can't necessarily access the content, which is typically encrypted MLS messages, the service provider and the push notification provider have to be trusted to avoid making correllation on which devices are recipients of the same message.
+Even though they can't necessarily access the content, which is typically encrypted MLS messages, the service provider and the push notification provider have to be trusted to avoid making correlation on which devices are recipients of the same message.

-For secure messaging systems, push notification are often sent real-time as it is not acceptable to create artificial delays for message retrival.
+For secure messaging systems, push notification are often sent real-time as it is not acceptable to create artificial delays for message retrieval.

 > **RECOMMENDATION:**
 > If real time notification are not necessary and that specific steps